sansinghsanjay/DjangoTutorials/CeleryRPCDemo/README.md

 5. Javascript / jQuery / AJAX

 ## Demo Video
+Click on the below thumbanil to play the YouTube video of its demo:
 [![IMAGE_ALT](./readme_images/CeleryRPCDemo_YouTubeThumbnail.jpg)](https://youtu.be/gwYAosHHRUs "CeleryRPC Demo")

 ## Steps to build and run this project